-He did factor utilities in, actually being "conservative, estimating them for a much bigger house than I bought, 1,800 square feet," said Grullon.
+Grullon did factor utilities in, actually being "conservative - estimating them for a much bigger house than I bought - 1,800 square feet."

-Not having a car is an economic as well as lifestyle advantage, said Grullon, who bikes around the neighborhood but takes mass transit to work: "The advantage of living in a walkable neighborhood."
+Not having a car is an economic as well as lifestyle advantage, said Grullon, who bikes around the neighborhood but takes the El to work: "The advantage of living in a walkable neighborhood."